wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/manage-solutions-power-automate/includes/6-build-deploy-complex-solution.md

-Take a look at this video that walks you through the following:
+Watch the following video, which explains these processes:

--   How to package Power Apps canvas app, Power Automate flow, and a Common Data Service entity with an Option Set field into a solution
+- Packaging a Power Apps canvas app, Power Automate flow, and a Common Data Service entity with an **Option Set** field into a solution

--   Export the solution from one environment and import it into another.
+- Exporting the solution from one environment and importing it into another

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE4FJVJ]